PierceXiao413/PierceXiao413.github.io/index.md

 - 2019 Merit Students Awards of University of Chinese Academy of Sciences.

+- 2017 Outstanding Undergraduate Students Awards of Yunnan province(Top 5%).

-- 2016 The CCF Outstanding Undergraduate Award.(Select 100 undergraduate students every year across whole country)
+- 2016 The CCF Outstanding Undergraduate Award.(Select 100 undergraduate students every year from all universities in China)

 - 2015 Second Prize in Contemporary Undergraduate Mathematical Contest in Modeling.